×

 • Modern UI

-With that being said, the tool’s free trial lasts for just ten uses, sitting at $59.95 afterward.
+The tool’s free trial lasts for just ten uses, sitting at $59.95 afterward.

 Closing Words